chezyio/SC3010/README.md

 -   `printf` in C prints a format string to the screen
     -   Format string is a string with special format specifiers (escape sequences prefixed with %)
-    -   Can take more than one argument where first argument is the format string and the rest consists of values to ve substituted
+    -   Can take more than one argument where first argument is the format string and the rest consists of values to be substituted
     -   Examples
         -   printf(”Hello, world”)
         -   printf(”Year %d”, 2014)